Asher978/Rent_Maps/README.md

   - [x] Mapbox - for providing custom Maplayers
   - [x] Google Places - parsing users addresses to coordinates -> [latitude, longitude]

+### Credits
+Full credit of this project's idea goes to [Varun Bhartia](https://github.com/vbhartia) who has given me the opportunity to develop!